Klipper3d/klipper/docs/Config_Reference.md

 ...
 ```
 with `a0` and `a1` steppers having their own control pins, but
-sharing the same `kinematics` and corresponding endstops.
+sharing the same `carriages` and corresponding endstops.

 There are situations when a user wants to have more than one endstop
 per axis.
 Examples of such configurations include Y axis driven by